nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/INSTALLATIONS_WINDOWS.md

 # Installations

-## TablePlus

-[TablePlus](https://tableplus.io/windows) will let you view, query and manage your SQLite databases during the course.

 ## Python

 Windows does not come with Python installed.
 You need to visit the [Python downloads](https://www.python.org/downloads/) site and grab version 3.7 and install it.
 It will get installed to the `C:\Python37` directory.